-Must complete a pre-application form to apply for a vehicle lease in which must provide personal information and financial information is also required.
+You must complete a pre-application form to apply for a vehicle lease in which you must provide personal information.
+Financial information is also required.
 In this way, dealers assess whether the applicant can pay.

 The credit score needed to lease a vehicle in 2016